 Army Rangers and Navy SEALs have played vital roles in recent conflicts, from Afghanistan and Iraq to global counter-terrorism operations.
 They’ve consistently proven their worth in high-stakes situations, contributing significantly to the success of numerous missions.

 Rangers have been instrumental in large-scale airborne and direct-action missions, with their rapid deployment and objective-seizing capabilities proving decisive in many operations.
 For example, they were credited with killing or capturing over 1,900 terrorists during a recent deployment to Afghanistan.
+As the U.S. Army‘s premier direct-action raid force, the 75th Ranger Regiment is renowned for its capability and lethality, often tasked with the most perilous missions.

 With their maritime expertise, SEALs have been crucial in coastal and riverine warfare and high-profile targeted raids.
 Their adaptability is invaluable in today’s complex battlefields.
-Both groups demonstrate expertise in combat missions and unconventional warfare, contributing to their respective branches and the broader military objectives of the armed forces.
+SEALs excel in virtually every environment, living up to their name—Sea, Air, and Land.
+This versatility allows them to conduct a variety of high-stakes operations, whether in water or on land, as demonstrated by their extensive operations in strictly land environments in the Middle East.

 Here’s a comparison table highlighting their contributions: